 I realized something else was missing though from my mental health repertoire.
 Things had to be simpler than I was making them out to be.
 Sure, worksheets and self-help books are great, but I still felt I could simplify things.

 I’ve concentrated my efforts lately, not on doing some specific CBT worksheet or DBT skill, but instead on doing what gives me joy.
 Long-lasting happiness and being in complete control of all my emotions and reactions seems a little too far-fetched some days.
 But moments of joy–that’s attainable.

 Well, first of all, what gives me joy?

 - Connecting with people, whether it’s friends, family, or even nice strangers.
 Warm people who light up my life.
 People I can laugh with, people I can trust in, people I feel comfortable with.
 This can be my best friend or a customer at work.
 I like interacting with people who make me feel that light inside.

 - Helping others, as cliche as it sounds.
-Although, if it were so cliche, maybe more people would actually do it, instead of listing it?
-I used to volunteer a lot a few years ago.
+There’s a reason so many people say that they want to help others.
+I’ve volunteered in the past and loved being able to do something good outside of myself, while getting nothing in return.
 I recently got back into it with a local animal shelter.
 I love doing something for the greater good.
 I would extend this also to doing kind things for others, be it just a compliment, paying for someone’s meal, or going out of your way to do anything for them at all.
 Again, strangers or friends.